elensar/samba_file_server/README.md

 You can find a configuration example under [smb.conf](./smb.conf.md) for a quick start.
 An explanation of how the configuration works and what options are possible can be found on [smb.conf-explanation](./smb.conf-explanation.md).

-## Mount storage

-If you want to use an external storage, you may need to mount the storage manually.
-You can find a short documentation under [mount-external-storage](./mount-external-storage.md).

 ## References

 - https://www.raspberrypi.org/magpi/samba-file-server/